-- a contribution to the Macau Foundation, a public foundation responsible for promoting the cultural, scientific, social, economic and educational development of Macau (1.6% of gross gaming revenue); and - a special contribution for urban development, tourism promotion and social security (2.4% of gross gaming revenue for all casino concessionaires except for Sociedade de Jogos de Macau, SA that, for historical reasons, is subject to a 1.4% rate).
+- a contribution to the Macau Foundation, a public foundation responsible for promoting the cultural, scientific, social, economic and educational development of Macau (1.6% of GGR); and - a special contribution for urban development, tourism promotion and social security (2.4% of GGR for all casino concessionaires except for the SJM, which, for historical reasons, is subject to a 1.4% rate).

-Although casino concessionaires and sub-concessionaires are legally subject to profit tax (locally named complementary tax), they have been historically been exempt from paying it under an order of the CE issued under the provisions of the Macau Gaming Law.
+Although casino concessionaires and sub-concessionaires are legally subject to profit tax (locally named complementary tax), they have historically been exempt from paying it under an order of the CE issued under the provisions of the Macau Gaming Law.